kubestash/docs/docs/guides/volumesnapshot/deployment/index.md

 > When a backup is triggered according to schedule, KubeStash will create a `Snapshot` with the following labels  `kubestash.com/app-ref-kind: Deployment`, `kubestash.com/app-ref-name: <volume-name>`, `kubestash.com/app-ref-namespace: <volume-namespace>` and `kubestash.com/repo-name: <repository-name>`.
 We can use these labels to watch only the `Snapshot` of our desired Workload or `Repository`.

-Now, retrieve the YAML representation of the above created `Snapshot`, and inspect the `spec.status` section to see the backup information of the targeted backup components.
+Now, lets retrieve the YAML for the `Snapshot`, and inspect the `spec.status` section to see the backup information of the targeted PVC.

 ```bash
 $ kubectl get snapshots  -n demo gcs-repository-deployment-volumeshot-frequent-backup-1705483201 -o yaml